undeconstructed/sample/README.md

 gets from sources - runs whenever.

-on a loop asks the config server what it should fetch.
+on a loop asks the config server what it should fetch, then fetches.

 ## store

-accepts from fetcher, serves to frontend.
+accepts from fetcher, serves to frontend. basically just a dumb store.

 ```
 /feeds/id